AChiabodo/AMLNotes/Questions.md

 1. **Data Augmentation** is a technique used to increase the amount of data available at training time by applying transformations to the input data.
 This can help to improve the performance of the network and reduce the risk of overfitting.
 Common data augmentation techniques include flipping, rotating, scaling, and cropping the input data.

 1. **Model Ensembling** is a technique used to improve the performance of a machine learning model by training independent models and combining their predictions.
 At test time average the predictions of the models.
 Small increase in performance and it's computationally expensive.
+      - An alternative is to take snapshots of the model at different times during training and average the predictions of the N best snapshots at test time.
+This can help to improve the performance of the model and reduce the risk of overfitting.

 ## Lesson 9

 1. **Hyperparameter Tuning** is the process of finding the best set of hyperparameters for a machine learning model.
 This can be done using techniques such as **grid search** or random search.
 The best set of hyperparameters is the one that results in the best performance on a validation set.
       - The **Grid Search** is obtained by creating a table with all the possible parameters (and all their possible values) and train a different model for each possible parameters combination.
 It's really long and expensive.

+1. **Early Stopping** is a technique used to prevent overfitting in machine learning models : training for too long can lead to overfitting.
+The idea behind early stopping is to halt the training when the performance of the model on the validation set starts to decrease while are still increasing on the training set.
+This can help to prevent the model from learning the noise in the training data and improve its generalization performance.

 2. **Transfer Learning and Fine Tuning**
    - **Transfer learning** is a technique where a pre-trained model is used as a starting point for a new task, rather than training a model from scratch.
 This can save time and resources, and also improve performance.
 With Transfer Learning, the weights of the pre-trained model are frozen, and only the weights of the last layer are trained on the new task.
 An example is using a model pre-trained on ImageNet to perform image classification on a new dataset, changing only the last layer.